Do you ever have the experience of seeing someone and then jumping back to an earlier version of you?

-Fortunately, I have some years on me since then and have been able to pick up a few things.
-And he was willing to try a new approach.
+Fortunately, I have some years on me since my encounter with the chairman and have been able to pick up a few things.
+And Matt was willing to try a new approach.

 The Magic of Empathy

-We focused on a meeting he was having in two days.
-This was with a man who had a dotted line reporting relationship to our exec.
+We focused on a meeting Matt was having in two days.
+It was with Ron, who had a dotted-line reporting relationship to Matt.
 The two of them had a bad case of smoldering resentment going.

-We analyzed this man’s personality style.
+We analyzed Ron’s personality style.
 He was someone who valued relationships, wanted to be liked, and was afraid of being left out.
-This alone showed the exec he’d been taking the wrong approach—and had been pushing this man’s buttons.
+This alone showed Matt he’d been taking the wrong approach—and had been pushing Ron’s buttons.

-After the exec chose the goals he had for this meeting, we agreed upon a tactic he could use to start the conversation.
-Something like this:
+After Matt chose the goals he had for this meeting, we agreed upon a tactic he could use to start the conversation:

 “I know you think I’m here to complain to you, the way I always do.
 But I’ve been doing some thinking.
 I realized there are things I do that make you feel disappointed in me.
 And you’re probably afraid to tell me this stuff because you think I’ll get angry.
 Here’s what I think these things are … Is that what you see?
 If not, what really frustrates you about me?”

-Then the exec needed to shut up and listen to understand, rather than respond.
+Then Matt needed to shut up and listen to understand, rather than respond.

-And when the man was done, he could reply, “Thanks for telling me this.
+And when Ron was done, he could reply, “Thanks for telling me this.
 I didn’t know … in part because I didn’t want to know.
 I’m sorry and will try to do a better job.”

-The exec did this.
-Later that day, he forwarded an email that he received from the man: “Appreciate your time today.
+Matt did this.
+Later that day, he forwarded an email that he received from Ron: “Appreciate your time today.
 Was very meaningful to me and I will work hard to improve on my end.
 We’re good and again—thanks!!!”

 One Small Step for a Man

 Here’s the truth.
 When we change our behavior, we invite other people to do the same.
-It might not be as fast as what the now elated exec experienced …
+It might not be as fast as what the now elated Matt experienced …

 Sometimes we’re too busy telling people what to do.
 Instead, we should be finding ways to help them do what they need to.
 And we can only do that when we consider who they are and how they like to be treated.